Non-existence of exceptional collections on twisted flags and categorical representability via noncommutative motives: Introduction

 We want to stress that the existence of rational points seems, in general, not to be related to categorical representability in dimension zero.
-For instance, an elliptic curve over a number field is categorical representable in dimension one (see \cite{AB1}) although it has rational points.
+For instance, an elliptic curve over a number field is categorical representable in dimension one (see \cite{AB1S}) although it has rational points.
 Indeed, the rationality of a given variety $X$ seems to be related to categorical representability in codimension 2.
-We recall the following question which was formulated in \cite{MBT}: \begin{que2} Let $X$ be a smooth projective variety over $k$ of dimension at least 2.
+We recall the following question which was formulated in \cite{MBTS}: \begin{que2} Let $X$ be a smooth projective variety over $k$ of dimension at least 2.
 Suppose $X$ is $k$-rational.
-Do we have $\mathrm{rcodim}(X)\geq 2$ ? \end{que2} There are several results suggesting that this question has a positive answer, see \cite{MBT}, \cite{AB1} and references therein.
-In this context, Theorem 6.3 and Corollaries 6.10 and 6.11 from above have the following consequence: \begin{prop2}[Proposition 6.12] Let $X=X_1\times\cdots \times X_n$ be a finite product over $k$ ($\mathrm{char}(k)\neq 2$) of dimension at least two.
+Do we have $\mathrm{rcodim}(X)\geq 2$ ? \end{que2} There are several results suggesting that this question has a positive answer, see \cite{MBTS}, \cite{AB1S} and references therein.
+In this context, Theorem 6.3 and Corollaries 6.9 and 6.11 from above have the following consequence: \begin{prop2}[Proposition 6.12] Let $X=X_1\times\cdots \times X_n$ be a finite product over $k$ ($\mathrm{char}(k)\neq 2$) of dimension at least two.
 Assume $X_i$ is either a Brauer--Severi variety or a twisted form of a quadric associated with an isotropic involution algebra of orthogonal type with trivial discriminant.
 If $X$ is $k$-rational, then $\mathrm{rcodim}(X)\geq 2$. \end{prop2} \begin{prop2}[Proposition 6.13] Let $X=X_1\times\cdots \times X_n$ be a finite product over $\mathbb{R}$ of dimension at least two.
 Assume $X_i$ is either a Brauer--Severi variety or a twisted form of a quadric associated with an isotropic involution algebra of orthogonal type.
-If $X$ is $k$-rational, then $\mathrm{rcodim}(X)\geq 2$. \end{prop2}

-In the special case where $X$ is a Brauer--Severi variety or a twisted form of a smooth quadric associated to an isotropic central simple algebra with involution of orthogonal type, $k$-rationality is equivalent to the existence of a $k$-rational point.
-So it is clear that Theorem 6.3 and Corollaries 6.9 and 6.11 reflect a very special behavior for the varieties under examination.\\
+If $X$ is $k$-rational, then $\mathrm{rcodim}(X)\geq 2$. \end{prop2} In the special case where $X$ is a Brauer--Severi variety or a twisted form of a smooth quadric associated to an isotropic central simple algebra with involution of orthogonal type, $k$-rationality is equivalent to the existence of a $k$-rational point.
+So it is clear that Theorem 6.3 and Corollaries 6.9 and 6.11 reflect a very special behavior for the varieties under examination.